 - Manages the process and support for students to collect their Biometric Residence Permit from the University

-- Also manages processes for all students such as registration, ID check and student cards, and general services that are useful for international students such as registration certificates, transcripts and statements.
+- Manages processes for all students such as registration, ID check and student cards, and general services that are useful for international students such as registration certificates, transcripts and statements.

 Student Immigration Compliance Team

 - Responsible for ensuring that all University policies and processes are complaint with UK Home Office UK Visas & Immigration rules and guidance.
 Without a UKVI licence, the University is unable to recruit and retain international students who need a visa for the UK.

 - Responsible for assigning CAS for taught students who wish to extend their stay

 - Responsible for approving Change of Programme requests for visa-sponsored students.

 Study Abroad Office

 - Manage the relationship with 300+ exchange partner institutions

 - Responsible for the admissions of Incoming Study Abroad (ISA) and Leeds International Summer School (LISS) students on exchange and fee-paying short-term programmes